hkainth7/landmark-remark-app/README.md

  8. I could have put in more time in to the styling of the app
  9. I can do better at breaking down the UI into smaller components
  10. I did not create environment variables -> Super important to do so but I will shut down the dB and auth portal in a couple weeks time anyways.
+ 11. Could have implemented global state management with Redux or my preferred Zustand

  Things I learnt and hope to learn: